Approach

 Scale

 Roll proven playbooks across the portfolio.
-What worked at portco #1 becomes a template for portcos #4 through #10.
-Each implementation gets faster because the operating model is already proven.
-By the time you're scaling to the fifth company, you've cut implementation time in half and your team knows exactly what to expect.
+What worked at portco #1 becomes the template for portcos #4 through #10.
+Each implementation gets faster.
+By the fifth company, you've cut implementation time in half and your team knows what to expect.

 Compare Your Options